 - Do you have an Account Manager in Australia?

-When you're shopping for an outsourcing provider, make sure you go to any sales meeting armed with these questions; and you'll very quickly learn who is the right match for you.
+When you're shopping for an outsourcing provider, make sure you go to any sales meeting armed with these questions and you'll very quickly learn who is the right match for your organisation.

 Get your technology right

 Today's technology is what makes outsourcing such a practical business solution.
 The tech is incredibly cost-effective and easy to set up and operate.
 All you need is a computer, headset, webcam and web conferencing platform (we use Zoom).

 From there, you need to move your business processes and documentation to the cloud.
 This will ensure your offshore employees have access to everything they need and will help streamline communication between your onshore and offshore teams.

 Learn more about where to spend your tech budget in the video below: